For Premier Experiences, Experience Premier

 In the village of Saint-Remy in the heart of Provence, forever entwined with the legacy of Vincent van Gogh, find everything Provençal you desire as you stroll along the boulevards under the shade of century-old trees.
 Your guided walking tour will take you around the narrow little streets, discovering squares where children play in the fountains, and the attractive boutiques and art galleries that make the town’s historic center so lively.
 Enjoy strolling through the local market place, brimming with fresh produce, baguettes straight from the oven, fragrant herbs, and seasonal specialties…taste and select some French cheeses to take back to the villa.
 Enjoy lunch at leisure at one of the many cafes and restaurants before departing for Moulin du Clos Jeannons, an olive oil mill that favors traditional processes such as using a stone wheel to crush the olives.
 Participate in a tour and tasting, as well as take an opportunity to meander the beautiful grounds.
 Transfer back to the villa with time to refresh and relax before the nightly Chef’s dinner.

-After breakfast at the villa, depart for Châteauneuf du Pape between Avignon and Orange, France.
+After breakfast at the villa, you will depart for Châteauneuf du Pape between Avignon and Orange, France.
 In the 14th century Pope Jean XXII, chose Châteauneuf as the location for their summer residences, and then decided to plant vines on the stony land which surrounded their landholdings.
 For a long time, the wine production remained a secret but in 1929, it was officially recognized and bestowed with its own appellation: Châteauneuf du Pape.
 This appellation means that the wine production in Châteauneuf du Pape is subject to strict controls to ensure that the 55 vineyards produce extremely fine wine.
-In addition to a walking tour of the village, enjoy a private wine tasting and a light lunch in the historic heart Châteauneuf du Pape.
-Depart for the village of Avignon — one of the most historically significant towns in France following lunch.
-From 1309 to 1377, it was the seat of the Catholic popes.
-It remained under papal rule until becoming part of France in 1791.
-This legacy can be seen in the massive Palais des Papes (Popes' Palace) in the city center, which is surrounded by medieval stone ramparts.
-Should you wish to visit the inside of the Palais des Papes, please feel free to do so at any point during the guided walking tour.
-Transfer back to the villa for a Chef's dinner.
+Enjoy a private wine tasting at a vineyard in the heart Châteauneuf du Pape.
+Take time to have a light lunch before transferring to the chateau for the balance of the day at leisure.
+Enjoy your final dinner this evening in Provence.

 Day 11 — Gordes